msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ### <a name="8.2"></a> 8.2 Transcriptome Assembly
 You can use RNAseq to assemble putative transcript sequences from your organism of choice.
-A popular tool for assembling transcripome sequences from short reads is Trinity.
-Trinity also has some capability of identifying isoforms of the same gene, but short reads inherently have little information about which isoform ws sequenced.
+A popular tool for assembling transcriptome sequences from short reads is Trinity.
+Trinity also has some capability of identifying isoforms of the same gene, but short reads inherently have little information about which isoform was sequenced.

 If you choose to use Trinity, be sure to sequence multiple libraries from the same organism.
 Combining libraries from multiple tissues, developmental